 Susana Aragón

-Born in Lima, Peru, Susana has been a visual artist since 1982.
+Born in Lima, Peru, Susana has been a visual artist and educator since 1982.
 Her work emerges from daily experiences, memory, and dreams.
 She experiments, transforms, plays, and connects different media: from video installations, multimedia shows, public space interventions, to book -objects, ceramic, photography, poetry, costume design, printing, painting and art education.
-She is interested in the way installations create experiences and opportunities for connections between human beings, inner selves, nature, and environments.
+She is interested in the way installations create experiences and opportunities for connections between human beings, the outside world with our inner selves and vice versa .

 Projecting video on the body of the audience is a way to see your body as part of something bigger– You can be water or trees or sky, etc. Video projections open other possibilities in our minds creating an illusion of no time”.

-Aragón has shown her work at Davies Symphony Hall, San Francisco; the MCC Gallery in San Francisco; SOMArts San Francisco; Ghost Town Galleries, Oakland; Your Local Project, NY; Fruitvale Day of the Dead, Oakland; The Mapp (Mission Artist Project), San Francisco; Clarion Alley SF, Eclectix Store Gallery, El Cerrito; de Young Museum, San Francisco; Red Poppy Art House, San Francisco; Qoricancha Temple, Cuzco-Peru; San Marcos University, Lima-Peru; Asahi Shimbun, Japan; Museum of Civilization Otawa, Canada; Vermont University; Tracy gallery, San Francisco; Bernanos Gallery, Paris, France; Caroline Corre Gallery, Paris, France.
+Aragón has shown her work at The Drawing Room, San Francisco, CA, Emory Art-Science Gallery, Atlanta,, Davies Symphony Hall, San Francisco; the MCC Gallery in San Francisco; SOMArts San Francisco; Ghost Town Galleries, Oakland; Your Local Project, NY; Fruitvale Day of the Dead, Oakland; The Mapp (Mission Artist Project), San Francisco; Clarion Alley SF, Eclectix Store Gallery, El Cerrito; de Young Museum, San Francisco; Red Poppy Art House, San Francisco; Qoricancha Temple, Cuzco-Peru; San Marcos University, Lima-Peru; Asahi Shimbun, Japan; Museum of Civilization Otawa, Canada; Vermont University; Tracy gallery, San Francisco; Bernanos Gallery, Paris, France; Caroline Corre Gallery, Paris, France.

 She has curated shows in Peru and the USA including "Tiempos paralelos," "El mensaje," "Memoria de la tierra," at Qoricancha temple of the sun Contemporary Art Gallery in Cusco, Peru, the "Solo Mujeres" show at Mission Cultural Center: "Home, inside out," in San Francisco and "The tree of life," student’s show at Allston Windows Gallery, Berkeley.